XDC-Community/docs/get-details/smart-contract-details/flattening-smart-contracts/flattening-smart-contracts-with-hardhat.md

 ### 💵 Flattening Contract

-If smart contract imports external files like ours, we need to flatten it before verifying on Block Explorer.
+If a smart contract imports external files like ours, we need to flatten it before verifying on Block Explorer.

-Now lets flatten our contract:
+Now let's flatten our contract:

 ```bash
 npx hardhat flatten contracts/MyCounter.sol > MyCounterFlatten.sol